Ahh, the Eurail pass. Broke travelers have been slumming around Europe with rail passes in hand for decades.

-Reservations can be made months in advance or up to 30 minutes before the train departs — I try to do it a few days in advance so I don’t have to deal with it at the last minute (you never know how long the ticket line at the service window might be).
+Reservations can be made months in advance or up to 30 minutes before the train departs — we try to make them a few days in advance so we don’t have to deal with it at the last minute (you never know how long the ticket line at the service window might be).

 Note: Some trains (notably in France) have a limited number of reservations available for riders using rail passes.
 It is smart to make your reservations in advance to ensure you get your desired journey.

 The Eurostar is the high-speed train between London and Paris/Brussels.
 This route is not covered by the Eurail pass.
-There are special fares for pass holders, but this is often more expensive than a regular ticket.
+There are special fares for pass holders, but this is often more expensive than a regular ticket (it makes no sense).